douglas-treadwell/sequelize-cli-typescript/README.md

 With sequelize-cli, the ```model:generate``` command would produce _JavaScript_ files in two folders:
 /models and /migrations, or other folders as specified in your .sequelizerc file.
-The ```db:migrate``` command would then exe ute these _JavaScript_ files to update your database.
+The ```db:migrate``` command would then execute these _JavaScript_ files to update your database.

 With sequelize-cli-typescript, ```model:generate``` produces _TypeScript_ files in the same two folders (or again, as specified in your .sequelizerc file).
 But before you can run ```db:migrate``` you must